Hassel-Godspower/paxandpearl/README.md

 # paxandpearl
-A booking website for a Spa brand
+A booking website for Pax and Pearl Body Works, FESTAC, Lagos